 We have built a camera platform for photographing the stars.
 An observatory will be constructed around 2022-23 I was doing the Brian Cox pose in one of the pictures.
 The fence around the camera platform is to keep out Rattlesnakes and Scorpions - for real.

 Observatory 2; The GP 20 telescope from Royal Observatory, Edinburgh

-There is over 10,000 ft of fence to maintain / with gloves; the barbed wire is sharp.
+There is over 10,000 ft of fence to maintain - with gloves; the barbed wire is sharp.
 This fence keeps out cattle from the neighbour; local law means it's our responsibility rather than his.
-Another side is open for wildlife access; deer and elk.
+Another side is open for wildlife access; deer, elk and sometimes brown bears.
 They migrate through this region.